mithunshanbhag/mithunshanbhag.github.io/_posts/2026-08-27-conquering-fear.md

 layout: post
 title:  Conquering fear
 comments: false
 description: Fear often feels bigger than it is.
-A practical process for defining your fears, taking action and ultimately overcoming them.
+A practical process for defining your fears, taking action, and ultimately overcoming them.
 author:
   name: Mithun Shanbhag
   twitter: MithunShanbhag